jswithalex/BACE-Winter2015/best_practices.md

   document.getElementById('button1').onclick = notify;
 ```

-6) end every statement with a semicolon (there are a few safe exceptions);
+## End every statement with a semicolon

+if a statement isn't terminated by a semicolon, you may end up tacking the statement on the next line onto the first, which results in very unexpected behavior.